digihunch/korthweb/cluster/README.md

 ```

 ## Create a production cluster
 Production cluster requires some effort to design and implmenet.
 A good start point is the [CloudKube](https://github.com/digihunch/cloudkube) project.
-Alternatively, get professional service from [Digi Hunch](https://www.digihunch.com/contact/).
+Alternatively, contact [Digi Hunch](https://www.digihunch.com/contact/) for professional service.